From BR Bullpen

 In 2005, Evans came to Great Britain to play for the London Warriors.
 He went to Germany in 2006 and hit .414/.487/.596 for the Saarlouis Hornets with 25 runs in 26 games.
 He was 5th in the southern Bundesliga-1 in average, 10th in RBI (21), 4th in hits (41, 3 behind leader Simon Gühring), tied for 4th in walks (15), 5th in OBP (slightly ahead of Edward Martinez) and 10th in OPS.
 He threw out 32.3% of would-be base-thieves, tying for the league lead.

 He was 2 for 12 with four walks, two runs and a RBI for Great Britain in the 2007 European Championship; all the hits and 3 of the walks came in a win over the Russian national team; otherwise he was 0 for 10 with a walk.
-He was a player-coach for Britain in the 2010 European Championship.
+He was a player-coach for Britain in the 2010 European Championship, hitting .200/.333/.200 but his five runs tied Evan Romanchuk for the team lead.
+He coached for Britain in the 2012 European Championship.